How Mexico City’s mural movement transformed walls into art

 The Jesuits arrived in the capital half a century after the Spanish conquest, in 1572, and a few years later they founded San Ildefonso, a school for seminarians and missionaries.
 Their objective was to educate the descendants of Spaniards — the “criollo” — who were born in the colony, Chávez said.

-Before they were expelled from the Spanish Empire in 1767, the Jesuits travelled extensively.
+Before they were expelled from the Spanish Empire in 1767, the Jesuits traveled extensively.
 According to Chávez, these priests visited remote towns and sought to understand the worldview of the “criollo” people, whose Indigenous spiritual practices intertwined with new Christian customs and beliefs.

 “They went beyond these branches of spiritual identity or the diffusion of faith,” Chávez said.